nasa/fprime/RPI/README.md

  ```
  EXCEPTION: Could not connect to socket at host addr localhost, port 50000
  ```
 This means that the GUI was restarted before the socket was released by Linux.
 Wait a minute or so and try again.

+Sometimes the GUI can be sluggish on older RPI models.
+In this case, connect the RPI to a network and run the GUI on another host such as an Ubuntu Linux machine configured for development as described earlier.

+The `runRPI.sh` and `runGui.sh` scripts can be modified to the address of the Linux machine running the GUI as a server.
+To run in this mode, first run `runGui.sh` on the Linux host, and then start `runRPI.sh` on the Raspberry Pi.